Fan-Yu-Hang/SeeLayer/README.md

 # SeeLayer

+July6, the prototype is continuing to refine, i ignore many fundamental process.
+Coder Liu is patient to tell more details, and i make another keynote about 'text input frame' alternative choice.

 2024July5, thanks to Steve Jobs, finally i use keynote to finish the prototype animation.
 Jsdesign is a good tool, but transparent function need too much work.
 2 days learning and working is not a waste, later we need the forum to update bunches of tutorials.
 And today i bought the domain seelayer.com, so lucky to own it with 78￥ per year from Aliyun, no extra fee.

 2024July4, designer Wang persuade me to abadon seelayer text from logo, just 2 color board left, i am shocked due to the radical strategy.
 We are just start-up, not so famous as Master Card who updated their new logo only with a red and an orange circles.
 Later she admit that this idea makes logo look like 2 cards.
 And then she turns the color boards from left-up toward right-up.
 But now I think this is necessary because the App icon on Mac rarely has text.